Who Is This Credit Card Best For?

 - Amex Offers (discounts on shopping, dining, travel, and more)

-American Express placed first out of 11 large credit card issuers in J.D.
-Power’s 2020 Credit Card Satisfaction survey.
+American Express placed first out of 11 national credit card issuers in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study.
 Cardholders have 24/7 access to customer support and there’s a mobile app to manage their accounts.

 There are also several expense management tools designed to help business owners.
 For instance, you can set spending limits on your employee cards and easily connect transaction data to QuickBooks.
 American Express also offers a free credit score and other credit monitoring tools via its free MyCredit Guide service.